High school coach survived

 Only seven Denver Broncos rookies in recorded history ever exceeded 1,000 yards from scrimmage during their inaugural NFL year.

 The breakout Broncos running back carried — pun intended — his squad to victory Sunday against the Cincinnati Bengals, totaling 19 rushes for 157 yards and two touchdowns.
 He also chipped in one reception for two yards, becoming the eighth Broncos first-year player to eclipse 1K in a single season.
+Go to our website and get mobile casino no deposit keep winnings.
+Hurry up to go and start winning.

 One week after setting Denver’s undrafted rookie record, and entrenched as the team’s workhorse, surpassing Royce Freeman, Lindsay received a game ball for his contributions amid a crucial AFC win, as well as a verbal pat on the back from head coach Vance Joseph.